ChristopheDucamp/100daysofcode-site/content/post/R1D6-indiewebify.md

 {{< /gallery >}}
 ## IndieMark Niveau 1

-Le web indépenant classique + IndieAuth
+Le web indépendant classique + IndieAuth

 > IndieMark Level 1 has the general theme of owning your own domain, for sign-in, and publishing posts